P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 - [ ] Q.6
 ### Describe various methods/types of Business Analytics with suitable example. **6M**

+> [!abstract] 1.
+Descriptive Analytics
+>
+> Descriptive analytics is the most basic type of analytics.
+It examines past data to describe what has already happened.
+The main goal is to summarize the data and present it in an understandable way.
+>
+> -   **Example**: A store tracks daily sales to see how many items were sold last week.
+>

+***

+> [!abstract] 2.
+Diagnostic Analytics
+>
+> Diagnostic analytics goes a step further by investigating why something happened.
+This method uses techniques like data discovery to find the root cause of a specific outcome or problem.
+>
+> -   **Example**: A store's sales dropped last week.
+Diagnostic analytics helps them discover the cause, such as a popular item being out of stock.
+>

+***

+> [!abstract] 3.
+Predictive Analytics
+>
+> Predictive analytics uses historical data and statistical models to forecast what is likely to happen in the future.
+It provides a probable outcome based on patterns found in past data.
+>
+> -   **Example**: A streaming service analyzes a user's viewing history to predict what movie they will want to watch next.
+>

+***

+> [!abstract] 4.
+Prescriptive Analytics
+>
+> Prescriptive analytics is the most advanced form of business analytics.
+It not only predicts what will happen but also recommends a course of action to achieve the best outcome.
+It suggests "what should be done."
+>
+> -   **Example**: A GPS app uses traffic and weather data to recommend the fastest route for your journey right now.
+>

 ***

 - [ ] Q.7